koalacoding/mario_sokoban/README.md

 Then...

+Steps finished :

 1. Divide the window into 144 squares (12x12).
-FINISHED
 2. With the map data, load all the images of the map with the right size and the right position.
-FINISHED
 3. Show all the loaded images on the screen (Blitsurface).
-FINISHED
 4. Free all the surfaces containing an image using a loop (SDL_FreeSurface).
-FINISHED
 5. Put Mario on the screen, then add the possibility to make him move on the map square by square.
-FINISHED
 6. Prevent Mario to move outside the window.
-FINISHED
 7. Mario must be enable to go in wall and objectives squares.
-FINISHED
 8. Give the possibility to Mario to move boxes.
-FINISHED
 9. Boxes placed on objectives cannot be moved and their image change.
-FINISHED
 10. Add a starting menu.
-FINISHED
 11. Added the game in a single function.
-FINISHED
 12. Add a functional main menu.
-FINISHED
+13. Added a new window for the map editor.
+14. Divided the map editor window into black border blank squares.
+15. Added a space to the right of the map editor window to place the different sprites.

 ### To do